Niko7249/interstellar/checklist.md

 - check the dockerfile and be sure there is no NGINX.
 - bla bla bla verify the same old shit my man.
 - Ensure that there is a Volume.
 To do so: Run the command 'docker volume ls' then 'docker volume inspect <volume name>'.
 Verify that the result in the standard output contains the path '/home/login/data/', where login is the login of the evaluated student.

+- ensure that you can add a comment as a normal user and that you can edit a page as an admin
+- also check that the changes remain consisten even after a make down and make up.

+* MARIADB

+    Ensure that there is a Dockerfile.
+    Ensure that there is no NGINX in the Dockerfile.
+    Using the 'docker compose ps' command, ensure that the container was created (using the flag '-p' is authorized if necessary).
+    Ensure that there is a Volume.
+To do so: Run the command 'docker volume ls' then 'docker volume inspect <volume name>'.
+Verify that the result in the standard output contains the path '/home/login/data/', where login is the login of the evaluated student.
+    The evaluated student must be able to explain you how to login into the database.
+Verify that the database is not empty.
+If any of the above points is not correct, the evaluation process ends now.

+make exec_db

+mysql -u murphy_user -p
+insert murphy_user password :PPPPPPPP yoloADASDASDAS

+SHOW DATABASES;
+USE odissey;
+SHOW TABLES;
+SELECT * FROM <table_name>;